antonraharja/book-asterisk-101/README.md

 Configuration files or related files used in the book are stored in `attached-files` folder.

-Any questions may be directed to me through my email antonrd@gmail.com or my Twitter handle `antonrd`.
+Any questions may be directed to me through my email antonrd@gmail.com or my Twitter handle [antonrd](http://twitter.com/antonrd).

-If you speaks Bahasa Indonesia you may also post questions or start discussions in [ID-Asterisk](http://www.asterisk.web.id).
+If you speaks Bahasa Indonesia you may also post questions or start discussions in [ID-Asterisk](http://asterisk.web.id).

 --